syncthing/docs/users/firewall.rst

 --------------

-If your PC has a local firewall, you will need to open the following ports for incoming and outgoing traffic, assuming that you configured port **22000** in the *Sync Protocol Listen Address* setting:
+If your PC has a local firewall, you will need to open the following ports for incoming and outgoing traffic:

 -  Port **22000/TCP**: TCP based sync protocol traffic
 -  Port **22000/UDP**: QUIC based sync protocol traffic
 -  Port **21027/UDP**: for discovery broadcasts on IPv4 and multicasts on IPv6

+If you configured a custom port in the *Sync Protocol Listen Address* setting, you have to adapt the firewall rules accordingly.

 Uncomplicated Firewall (ufw)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~